Skip to main content

 MCIClient Class

 The MCIClient class is the main entry point for the MCI Python adapter.
-It provides methods for loading, filtering, and executing MCI tools from a JSON schema file.
+It provides methods for loading, filtering, and executing MCI tools from a JSON or YAML schema file.

 Initialization